-As is noted in the Land Use Plan, most of the new units of housing will come through redevelopment efforts.
-While it is difficult to predict the timing of redevelopment projects as they are primarily market driven, it is estimated that there will be redevelopment in the new Mixed Use Designated areas that will result in a minimum of 103 units developed between 2021-2030, as seen in Table 4.9.
+As is noted in the Land Use Plan, most of the new units of housing will come through infill development efforts.
+While it is difficult to predict the timing of infill development projects as they are primarily market driven, it is estimated that there will be infill development in the Mixed Use Designated areas that will result in a minimum of 119 units developed between 2021-2030, as seen in Table 4.9.
 These anticipated developments show that enough higher-density land uses are set aside to meet the affordable housing need allocation.